Kota Kinabalu High School: Development

-In 1985, Lim Guan Sing, the Sabah Minister of Agriculture and Fisheries Development officiated the laying of the Foundation Stone for the KKHS Building after receiving an allocation of eighteen acres of land from the Sabah state government in Penampang.
-In 1987, the school moved into a new campus of 18 acres located three and a half miles in Penampang.
+In 1985, Lim Guan Sing, the then-Sabah Minister of Agriculture and Fisheries Development officiated the laying of the Foundation Stone for the KKHS Building after receiving an allocation of eighteen acres of land from the Sabah state government in Penampang.
+In 1987, the school moved into a new campus of 18 acres located three and a half miles off the Old Penampang Road.
 Chau Tet Onn has officiated the opening ceremony of a new campus of KKHS.
-In 1993, the school has been upgraded from a grade B school to a grade A school.
+In 1992, the school has been upgraded from a grade B school to a grade A school.
 Thanks to the efforts of school board members, teachers and students, the school hall was successfully established and officially opened by Sabah Chief Minister, Salleh Said Keruak.
-In addition, a life skills workshop was built in 1997.
-In 2001, the school has successfully obtained approval from the Ministry of Education to open lower form six classes of literary stream and to date.
+In addition, a living skills workshop was built in 1997.
+In 2000, the school has successfully obtained approval from the Ministry of Education to open lower form six classes of literary stream and to date.
 In 2008, Kota Kinabalu High School be honored the title ‘Cluster School of Excellence’ by the Ministry of Education.